YOURLS/website/src/development/examples/preview.md

-# Example plugin : Preview URL
+# Example plugin: Preview URL

 Add the character '`~`' to a short URL to display a preview screen before redirection